NigelGroen5/my-rice/README.md

-Work in progress building my rice with swap
+Work in progress building my rice with sway